 Welcome to Joie De Vie Beaucerons!
 We are a hobby breeder in Henderson, NV.
 We were introduced to the Beauceron breed when we were looking for a protection dog for our family and to work at our businesses.
 We were looking for a breed with natural protective instincts, high intelligence and confidence, eagerness to please, that could also be calm and gentle with our small children in our home.
 We found every trait we were hoping for along with majestic beauty in the Beauceron!
 Our beloved Zora has exceeded our expectations as a guardian and companion!!
 We believe she is an outstanding representative of the breed.
 She is very alert and serious when needed at work, has plenty of prey drive for sport, and is very friendly and affectionate in social settings.
 She is an excellent running and hiking partner and will even jump off cliffs into the water with us at the lake!
 She is very attentive to whoever is handling her and sensitive to emotions and body language.
 She is our constant shadow, following us from room to room, and never strays from our family when off-leash.
 She loves to play with other animals of all sizes and is very tolerant of children and commotion.
 In addition to working at our stores with us every day, she trains regularly in French Ring Sport and we hope to earn a Brevet title very soon.
-Zora earned her AKC Championship in conformation in October 2015.
-She has a strong, yet feminine head with excellent chiseling, lovely long neck, straight elbows, tight feet, strong level topline, good bone, and fluid movement.
+Zora earned her AKC Championship in conformation in October 2015 and was the #1 Ranked Harlequin Beauceron in 2016.
+She has a strong, yet feminine head with excellent chiseling, lovely long neck, straight elbows and hocks, tight feet, strong level topline, good bone, and fluid movement.
 She has a very vibrant Harlequin coat with rich pigments.
 She is confident, happy, and well-balanced in temperament and structure.

 Our mission is to consistently produce healthy and structurally sound, show-quality Beaucerons, with drive and eagerness to work that are also wonderful home and family companions.
 We do this by identifying structural weaknesses in our breeding females and carefully selecting stud dogs with strengths to compliment them.
 We focus a tremendous amount on socialization as puppies and offer constant support to all of the families they go to to help them develop into confident, well-mannered companions.
 We are very selective of the homes our puppies go to and want to make sure they are prepared to handle the challenges of the breed.
 Please read more about the breed below and complete our Puppy Application before contacting us.